nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Multimodal:** Pertaining to the multimodal nature of treatment strategies that involve multiple drugs working together.

-### Expanded Definition and Usage\nDual delivery nanoparticles are crucial in modern therapeutic strategies where the combination of drugs is necessary for enhanced efficacy, reduced toxicity, and improved patient compliance.
+### Expanded Definition and Usage:
+Dual delivery nanoparticles are crucial in modern therapeutic strategies where the combination of drugs is necessary for enhanced efficacy, reduced toxicity, and improved patient compliance.
 In oncology, for example, these nanoparticles can package a chemotherapeutic agent alongside a radiosensitizer, boosting the effectiveness of radiation therapy by directly attacking cancer cells while also making them more susceptible to radiation.
 In the treatment of infectious diseases, they can co-deliver antiviral and immune-modulating agents, improving the body’s ability to fight infections.
 The precision engineering of dual delivery nanoparticles allows for the incorporation of smart materials responsive to pH, temperature, or light, enabling controlled release mechanisms that ensure drugs are released in a timely and site-specific manner, maximizing therapeutic outcomes while minimizing side effects.